 - the same ciphering and integrity algorithms selected for the signalling traffic are used for all user plane bearers (when activated).

-Editor’s note: The need for "preferred" in security policy is FFS

-Editor’s note: How to handle different security policies is FFS

 6.16.3 Evaluation

 The solution addresses the requirements of the key issue #2 by showing how the user plane security is activated over PC5 NR unicast.